oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ## 2.3 Serialization

 Information exists in the minds of users (producers and consumers), in the state of applications running on systems, and in the data exchanged among applications.
 Serialization converts application information into byte sequences (a.k.a. protocol data units, messages, payloads, information exchange packages) that can be validated, communicated and stored.
 De-serialization parses payloads back into application state.
+This can also be stated as serialization is the transformation from value space to lexical space, and de-serialization is the inverse transformation.
 Serialization is not a goal in and of itself, it is the mechanism by which applications exchange information in order to make it available to users.

 ###### Figure 2-1 -- Serialization / Deserialization
 ![**Figure 2-1 -- Serialization / Deserialization**](images/model-and-serialization.png)